joergschwarzwaelder/hhc2024/Objective-3/README.md

 **Achievement: [Silver] Elf Minder 9000**

 ## Hard
 For the gold achievement, level 13 "A Real Pickle" has to be completed.

+### alternative
 This was done using the browser console (context "ELF MINDER 9000") to inject a tunnel exit element on the chequered target flag in the lower right corner.
 #### Positioned elements:
 ```
 game.entities=[[1,1,0],[11,9,1],[9,9,3],[11,7,3],[7,9,3],[5,9,3],[3,9,3],[1,9,3],[11,5,3],[9,5,3],[7,3,3],[5,1,3],[3,3,3],[1,3,3],[9,1,2],[5,3,2],[3,7,2],[7,7,2],[11,3,3],[11,1,3],[3,1,7],[9,3,7],[11,9,6],[1,7,6]]